Gross pollutant trap (GPT) sensors

 Real-time monitoring

 Sensors are part of a local network where information is conveyed to a nearby gateway.
-From there, the information is aggregated for further analysis and can be accessed via the web.
-Notifications are set up based on debris depth and a risk rating specified by the user.
+From there, the information is aggregated for further analysis and can be accessed via a web-based user dashboard.
+Notifications are set up based on litter depth specified by the user.

 Current development